-Thus it might happen that sometime you use the back button of the browser and as soon as you see the restored previous page image, you start clicking on the links but nothing happens.
+Thus it might happen that sometimes you use the back button of the browser and as soon as you see the restored previous page image, you start clicking on the links but nothing happens.
 Why?
 Because the page is still loading!
 It is a very useful feature, but there may be reasons (slow web connectivity) you’d want to disable this feature.
 If you do, then Windows 8 does offer this option.

 Load sites and content in the background to optimize performance